How a Technology Candidate Can Use LinkedIn to Manage Their Career in IT Effectively

-This week we’re excited to host our guest Dan Fisher, Founder and Managing Director of Menemsha Group, a training and solutions firm specializing in IT recruitment.
-We spoke to Dan about how IT candidates can best leverage their LinkedIn profile.
-A strong linkedin profile helps IT candidates to manage their tech career and get noticed by hiring managers.
+This week we’re excited to host our guest Dan Fisher, Founder and Managing Director of Menemsha Group, a training and solutions firm that specializes in IT recruitment.
+We spoke to Dan about how candidates in the technology industry can best leverage their LinkedIn profiles to help find a career in IT.
+A strong LinkedIn profile help a technology candidate better manage their tech career and get noticed by hiring managers.

 Keep reading to get Dan’s advice on how to manage your tech career successfully on this professional social platform.

-How Hiring Managers Evaluate IT Candidates LinkedIn Pages
+How Hiring Managers Evaluate a Technology Candidates’ LinkedIn Pages

 Another thing that is commonly misused on LinkedIn is the excessive use of industry jargon or buzzwords.
 It’s essential to choose your keywords carefully, or they won’t grab the attention of recruiters and hiring managers.
 It’s necessary for a technology candidate to understand what hiring managers are looking for.
 And then keywords and accomplishments can be tailored towards that goal.